Ben Flanagan

 Profile

-Ben works hard to find creative and cost-effective solutions for his clients, yet approaches every matter with the care, diligence and comprehensiveness that would be expected in a courtroom.
+Ben always works hard to find creative and cost-effective solutions for his clients.
+He believes that every minute spent on a matter must add value to his client.
+He also approaches every matter with the care, diligence and comprehensiveness that would be expected in a courtroom.

 Ben has been an invited guest lecturer at his alma mater, the University of Alberta, and he frequently presents to industry on civil litigation topics.
 He has also served as a judge for law school moots and regularly mentors junior lawyers and students in trial advocacy and ethical practice, topics at the heart of Ben’s work.